mattianeroni/server-side-algorithms-doc/README.md

 ### Why Server Side Algorithms

 Server Side Algorithms (SSA) is a self-maintained project.
+The idea comes from the necessity of some scientists very busy in their academic work to monetize and provide visibility to their creations.
+This platform constitutes a meeting point where scientists and developers more experienced in production software may benefit from each other.

+Our representatives provide safety of the infrastructure, and an accurate revision of all the solutions and relative documentation uploaded on the platform.
+To be accepted, an algorithm must be provided in readable ` Python >= 3.8 ` code and its documentation must respect the standards and guidelines required.

 The initial service will be very basic, but we have intention to provide a more accurate documentation, and a more and more powerful server as the number of users increase.

 You can find our documentation at the following link: (soon available).